Posts Tagged ‘Winter’

 Danger and Suspense in Out On the Ice in the Middle of the Bay

-Posted on February 16th, 2011 by Carolyn - Storytime Standouts
+Posted on February 16th, 2011 by Carolyn Hart

-Out on the Ice in the Middle of the Bay
+Out On the Ice in the Middle of the Bay is an exciting picture book for childrenOut on the Ice in the Middle of the Bay

 written by Peter Cumming and illustrated by Alice Priestly

-Despite warnings that she must not to go outside alone, young Leah leaves the safety of her far North home and sets out to explore an enormous iceberg.
+Despite warnings that she must not go outside alone, young Leah leaves the safety of her far North home and sets out to explore an enormous iceberg.
 “Leah walked away from her house, past the church, down to the beach, and out on the ice towards the iceberg that looked like a magical island of snow.”
 Just as Leah begins her adventure, a small polar bear cub is drawn to the same intriguing iceberg.
-As the moon rises, girl and bear cub meet in middle of the frozen bay.
+As the moon rises, girl and bear cub meet in the middle of the frozen bay.
 Meanwhile, Leah’s father and the bear cub’s mother race desperately to locate their offspring.

 Out on the Ice in the Middle of the Bay is filled with suspense as Leah explores the cold and dangerous world outside.
 It prompts the reader to consider not only the ways that Leah and the cub are alike but also how Leah’s father and the polar bear mother are similar.